mojidev7/data-analysis-fcc/Docs/01_introduction.md

-    if we press Y will use Python mode if we press Ctrl + Return curent row will run if we press Shift + Return current row will run and will go to the next row if we press, C,X,V will use it for copy, cut and paste
+    if we press Y will use Python mode if we press Ctrl + Return curent row will run if we press Shift + Return current row will run and will go to the next row if we press C,X,V will use it for copy, cut and paste